Our Sustainable Packaging Services

 — Key Contacts

 The explosion of interest in plastic and plastic packaging since the Blue Planet series has resulted in significant work for our teams.
-We are uniquely positioned with deep-technical expertise along the polymer supply chain from our colleagues in sustainable chemistry, to our Packaging Technologist, and our policy and advisory subject matter experts.
+We are uniquely positioned with deep-technical expertise along the polymer supply chain; from our colleagues in Sustainable Chemistry to our Packaging Technologist and Policy and Advisory subject matter experts.

 How we help organisations to tackle plastic packaging:

 We’re increasingly asked about the best or most sustainable packaging materials and formats.
-There are no easy answers, but our LCA tools and our team of analytical specialists have developed a comparative approach which allows packaging providers and purchasers alike to be able to understand the carbon or GHG impacts of choosing one packaging option over another.
+There are no easy answers, but our Lifecycle Assessment Tools (LCAs) and our team of analytical specialists have developed a comparative approach which allows packaging providers and purchasers alike to be able to understand the carbon or GHG impacts of choosing one packaging option over another.

 We offer services to explore the best sustainable packaging materials to utilise: